 Location: Rushville, Illinois

-The HUB invited high school students from Schuyler County to write and produce a storytelling performance piece, “Losing Normal,” about their experiences during the COVID-19 pandemic and the ways in which it affected their lives.
+The Hub Arts and Cultural Center invited high school students from Schuyler County to write and produce a storytelling performance piece, “Losing Normal,” about their experiences during the COVID-19 pandemic and the ways in which it affected their lives.
 The project was carried out in partnership with Becky Jones and Tonya Woods.

 Q1: How do you see the arts/culture/humanities as being essential?

 Erin Eveland: I think a big part for me is the wellbeing, the mental health part of the humanities and the arts, especially during the pandemic, which has brought that to me to the forefront.
 Especially the project we’re doing, the response from the community throughout the pandemic, which has been on the mental health side, keeping people busy, creating.
 There is nothing political about it; it’s simply nice to have the outlet for people, and that’s what “Losing Normal” was about.
 Not the political side of anything, more the kids reacting to the pandemic, and their thoughts and feelings, and them not having a voice.
 For me, the humanities give voice to the voiceless.